muanogavhi/configure-ad/README.md

 # Step 5: Automate User Account Creation with PowerShell

 <p>Login to DC-1 as jane admin, Open PowerShell Ise as an administrator Create a new File and paste the contents of the script into it (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
-Run the script and observe the accounts being created
+Run the script and observe the accounts being created.

 <img width="2056" alt="Screenshot 2024-10-17 at 2 38 51 PM" src="https://github.com/user-attachments/assets/73d96625-1fd1-48df-a14b-3955517c2832">

 # Step 5: Group Policy and Managing Accounts
 <p>Type gpmc.msc in Search Bar to open the Group Policy Management Console and navigate to "Account Lockout Policy" so we can adjust some settings such as lockout duration and threshold of invalid login attempts.
 Then log into Client-1 as the Domain Admin run the command "gpupdate /force “Next we open Command Prompt as an Administrator and run the command "gpresult" to confirm we made our changes.
 Now we verify this new lockout policy has taken place by logging into one of our random users with the wrong password and seeing if we get locked out.
 DC-1 we will find the user in Active Directory Users and Computers and unlock that account.
-We will log into that account again but this time with the right password and verify that our account was unlocked
+We will log into that account again but this time with the right password and verify that our account was unlocked.